rajeshwaranravi/Attendance-Calculator-for-MS-Teams/README.md

 * Enter the threshold percentage value (0-100).
 A value of 0 indicates that a student or user need not even attend the meeting to be awarded attendance whereas a value of 100 indicates that the student or user should be present throughout the meeting exactly from the start time till the end time.
 A value of 75 – 90 is recommended.

-* Upload the attendance calculation file and the date csv file in the format discussed earlier.
+* Upload the attendance calculation file and the date csv files in the format discussed earlier.
 The final calculated attendance results will be stored in the attendance calculation excel file.
+You can upload multiple date files if they have the same meeting times for attendance calculation.

 * After uploading, verify whether the path displayed is the correct path of the file.